tejasPhaveri/custom-instructions/oldinstructions.md

 - On document load: CHECK timestamp
 - When timestamps conflict: PRIORITIZE newest
 - After updates: INCREMENT version and UPDATE timestamp
-- When using Context7 MCP for documentation, note the retrieval timestamp to ensure the latest information is referenced.
 ```

 ### Conflict Resolution